 Next, you'll need to enter the weight you lifted and the amount of reps you performed into a one-rep max calculator.
 The calculator will provide you with a list of percentages of your one-rep max.
 Based on your goal, you can use that information, along with the following chart, to figure out sets, reps, and weight.
-You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and bicep curl.
+You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and hip thrust.

 |Strength Endurance||Maximal Muscle Growth (Hypertrophy)||Maximal Strength|

 |Weight||50-70 percent of your one-rep max||75-85 percent of your one-rep max||85-100 percent of your one-rep max|

 |Sets||One to three||Three to five||Four to six|